dylan-tong-aws/aws-serverless-ml-pipeline/README.md

 1. *[6/2/2020]* **Network communication between Lambda and SageMaker VPC interface endpoint**

      The provided template includes VPC support.
 However, at the time of writing, there is a network issue between AWS Lambda and the VPC interface endpoint that prevents communication between a Lambda function running in a VPC and a SageMaker hosted endpoint through a VPC interface endpoint.
 Consequently, communication between Lambda and the hosted endpoint needs to be public until this issue is fixed.

+### Acknowledgements

+A [sample data](sample-datasets/customer-churn.csv) was packaged with this solution to simplify the [Quick Start](Quick-Start-Instructions) process.
+This data set was first mentioned in a book [Discovering Knowledge in Data](https://www.amazon.com/dp/0470908742/) by Daniel T. Larose and is publicly available.
+It is attributed by the author to the [University of California Irvine Repository of Machine Learning Datasets](https://archive.ics.uci.edu/ml/index.php).